Born Learning Trails

 Born Learning & Great Rivers United Way

-Great Rivers United Way is partnering with community-minded businesses and organizations to install Born Learning Trails throughout its six-county service region.
+Great Rivers United Way is partnering with community-minded businesses and organizations to install Born Learning Trails throughout its seven-county service region.
 Born Learning Trails encourage fun, physical activities designed to guide adult caregivers through constructive play with young children in outdoor settings: trails, parks or school yards.

 Born Learning Trails consist of signs with instructions for simple games that turn an excursion to the park into a fun learning experience.
 With the theme Watch!
 Stop!
 Learn!
 Play!, Born Learning Trails encourage adults to follow a child’s lead, building curiosity and confidence, while reinforcing the learning already underway.